bala23005271/LU-Decomposition/README.md

 (i) To find the L and U matrix

 Program to find the L and U matrix.
-Developed by: SANTHOSH KUMAR R RegisterNumber:212223240153
+Developed by: BALA MURUGAN S RegisterNumber:212223230027

 import numpy as np
 from scipy.linalg import lu